Top 5 Waterfalls in the Great Smoky Mountains You Need to See

 4. Abrams Falls

 If you’re planning on being in Cades Cove during your trip, you should hike to Abrams Falls.
 The trailhead is off of the main Loop.
 This moderate hike is 5 miles roundtrip.
 You’ll walk through old forest growth and then alongside the creek until you reach the falls.
-Abrams Falls is 20 feet tall, but the amount of water that rushes over the side is impressive.
+Abrams Falls is only 20 feet tall, but the amount of water that rushes over the side makes it a sight you don’t want to miss!

 5. Ramsey Cascades

-Ramsey Cascades is an incredible waterfall that many people enjoy seeing.
+Ramsey Cascades is one of the most popular waterfalls in the Smokies because of its height.
 It is the hardest hike on this list at 8 miles roundtrip, but the beauty of the falls is worth every minute.
 Most of the trail follows along streams and rivers, then it passes through old forest growth.
 Once you get to the waterfall, you will see over 100 feet of multiple tiers of water and rocks flowing into a pool at the bottom.

 These waterfalls in the Great Smoky Mountains are just some of the things you will want to see and experience while you’re in town.
 Want to know what else you should do when you stay with us?
 Check out these attractions in Gatlinburg for some ideas!